Does It Matter How Much Your Personal Injury Claim Is Worth?

 The plaintiff subsequently filed a motion to remand–basically, an order returning the case to state court due to lack of federal jurisdiction.
 The federal court granted the motion.
 It held that Circle K “failed to prove by a preponderance of evidence that the amount in controversy has been met.”
 The judge noted that the plaintiff’s initial demand letter only identified the $27,000 in medical bills, which was $48,000 more than the threshold to invoke federal jurisdiction.
 And while the letter itself demanded $500,000 based on an “estimate” of possible future medical expenses, the judge said this did not prove the amount in controversy, as it was little more than pre-lawsuit “puffery and posturing.”

 Speak with a Boca Raton Personal Injury Attorney Today

 There are many technical legal details that need to be addressed in any personal injury case.
 An experienced Deerfield Beach slip and fall accident lawyer can act on your behalf to handle these details and represent your best interests in court.
-So if you have been injured and need legal representation, contact the Leifer Law Firm today to schedule a free consultation.
+So if you have been injured and need legal representation, Contact Leifer & Ramirez today to schedule a free consultation.